newjersey/tenant-access/README.md

 This project uses the AWS CDK to deploy its infrastructure.
 To make updates, edit `api/infrastructure/lib/tenant-access-stack.ts` and then run `npx cdk deploy` with the proper AWS credentials in your environment variables.

+### Temporary Data Infrastructure

+This part of the infrastructure should only be running while the legacy application is still the source of truth.
+Once our application can serve as the source of truth, the EventBridge Scheduler, ScrapeListings Lambda, ScrapedDataBucket, and ParseListings Lambda can all be deprecated (the UpdateListings Lambda and ListingsDatabase would remain).

 ```mermaid
 flowchart TD
     A@{ shape: stadium, label: "NightlyScrapeSchedule